artem-shorokhov/casa/README.md

 https://drive.google.com/drive/folders/1fy5ru9TgdCMuizseLFsPLxEFq9drAoqc?usp=sharing

 - Wide, like 3m.
+And 3m long.
-- Wardrobe.
+- Wardrobe on the one side.
-- Huge mirror.
+- Huge mirror on the other.
 - Preferably narrow window next to the front door.

 ### Kitchen